linataghub/Disaster-Response-Pipeline/README.md

 2. ML pipeline that uses the disaster message column to predict classifications for 35 categories (multi-output classification)
 3. Deployment in a web app to visualise the data

-Instructions
+# Instructions

-1. Run the following commands in the project's root directory to set up your database and model.
+1. Run the following commands in the current working directory  to set up your database and model.

     - To run ETL pipeline that cleans data and stores in database `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`